Icecrax/Asteroids/README.md

 # What I learned:
-* Writing first program on javascript
+* Writing first program in javascript

 # Task:
 Creating a version of the game `asteroids`.